- 1 NY Wrongful Death Attorneys at HURT-911®

 Settlement money paid for wrongful death

-If the settlement money is paid for wrongful death, the money bypasses the estate and is paid to family members according to statute and ordered by the Surrogate’s Court.
+If the settlement money is paid for wrongful death, the money bypasses the estate and is paid to family members according to the New York statute and ordered by the Surrogate’s Court.

 Settlement money paid for pain and suffering